The Mirpuri Foundation is the sixth confirmed team competing in the upcoming 2017/2018 edition of the Volvo Ocean Race.

-Mirpuri Foundation is the sixth confirmed team for the upcoming 2017/2018 edition of Volvo Ocean Race, that will spread a strong environmental message : “Turn the Tide on Plastic”.
-The campaign will last throughout the eight months of the race, which covers 45,000 nautical miles around the world, with 12 Host Cities on six continents.
+Throughout the competition, the team will be conveying a strong environmental message dubbed “Turn the Tide on Plastic”.
+The campaign will last throughout the eight months of the race, which covers 45,000 nautical miles around the world and 12 Host Cities on six continents.

-“We feel immense pride to be backing this incredible ocean health campaign which we are sure will provide a great contribution to the health of our wonderful blue planet” – Paulo Mirpuri.
+“We feel immense pride in backing this incredible ocean health campaign which we are sure will provide a great contribution to the health of our wonderful blue planet” – Paulo Mirpuri.

-The Volvo Ocean Race starts from Alicante 22 October and will stop at Lisbon, Cape Town, Melbourne, Hong Kong, Guangzhou, Auckland, Itajaí, Newport, Cardiff and Gothenburg before a big finish in The Hague at the end of June 2018.
+The Volvo Ocean Race takes off from Alicante on October 22nd and will stop in Lisbon, Cape Town, Melbourne, Hong Kong, Guangzhou, Auckland, Itajaí, Newport, Cardiff and Gothenburg before the grand finish in The Hague at the end of June 2018.

 that we are doing